 This value then continues on everything like food, drink and essential products as well, as they are aimed more for the local population, so don’t feature the price hikes common in more heavily tourist areas.
 Just because it is cheap doesn’t mean Priora isn’t without its own charms though.

 The bars and restaurants are all filled with locals and serve local dishes, allowing you to get a truly authentic experience of the area.
 Local fishermen supply the restaurants daily, giving you the opportunity to sample some of the freshest seafood you will ever come across.

 Fewer cars and pollution also allow you to take in some of the natural smells.
 With groves of olives and lemons, Sorrento is famous for surrounding the village, the smell of fruit is always in the air.
 Be sure to try its limoncello, the famous lemon liqueur.

 Situated on a hill overlooking Sorrento, Priora offers breathtaking panoramic views of the Bay of Naples and the surrounding landscape.
 It’s a peaceful and picturesque area, perfect for those seeking tranquility and stunning vistas.
 While staying in Priora requires a short commute to the city center, the views make it worth the extra effort.

 The one attraction it does have is a stunning Roman Catholic cathedral at the bottom of the hill.
 This is a perfect opportunity to take a walk and enjoy some history along with the scenery.

-Stay In Priora If you are looking for where to stay in Sorrento on a budget with a cheap hotel, you love stunning views, you like quiet, authentic, residential areas, you want to visit the cathedral.
+Stay In Priora If you travel on a budget looking for a cheap hotel; you love stunning views; you like quiet, authentic, residential areas; you want easy access to Sorrento;

-Best places to stay in Priora:
+Best places to stay in Sorrento in Priora:

 - 9 Best Areas to Stay in Verona